 The most useful thing on Podcasts stations is ‘On the Go” station (found in My Stations menu).
 Consider this as the play queue.
-When you are on the commute and are tuning into a series of episodes between different podcasts, On the Go works like a good queue playlist which plays the episodes subsequently without you having to shift between different podcast channels.
+When you are on the commute and are turning into a series of episodes of different podcasts, On the Go works like a good queue playlist which plays the episodes subsequently without you having to shift between the various podcast channels.

 How to add episodes to the On-The-Go station?

 - When the bubble that says ‘Add to On-the-Go‘ opens up, tap on it.
 That's it!